Likouala Department

 Likouala is a department of the Republic of the Congo in the northern part of the country.
 It borders the departments of Cuvette and Sangha, and internationally, the Democratic Republic of the Congo and the Central African Republic.
-The region has an area of 66,044 km² and an estimated population of almost 90,000.
+The region has an area of 66,044 km² and an estimated population of almost 360,000.
 The chief town is Impfondo.
 Principal cities and towns include Epena and Dongou.

 History

+The earliest inhabitants of the region were the Aka people, a Pygmy tribe.
+During the Bantu expansion, they were pushed into the forests by newcomers.

 Historically, this department was cut off from part of Lobaye, an area of the Central African Republic.

-It is believed that it was first inhabited by the Pygmy tribe.
+Between 1984 and 2002 the population of Likouala Department more than tripled, due in large part to inflows of refugees from the Central African Republic, Rwanda, and the DRC.
+During this period, refugees made up more than half of the population, mostly concentrated in Impfondo and Betou.

 Administrative divisions

 Likouala Department is divided into seven districts: